 That aside, Drupal simply isn't as popular as WordPress, which means that there are fewer people trying to hack the CMS.
 As mentioned, many vulnerabilities are found in outdated themes and plugins - since WordPress has way more of these, it has a much larger "attack surface".

 It’s kind of like an Mac OS X versus Windows PC situation.
 Fewer people try to hack Apple’s operating system because they don’t have as many users as Windows.

 With that being said, WordPress is still secure.
-Using best practices and utilizing security plugins is a great way to secure and monitor your website.
+Using best practices and utilizing security plugins is a great way to secure and monitor your website, of course using the best website monitoring services won't hurt either.
 Even the hosting service you choose plays a big role in security.

 On these two content management systems, you can audit all aspects of technical SEO, create keyword silos, structure your website correctly, create effective titles, edit URLs, edit robots.txt files, use an SSL certificate and optimize everything else.

 Both also offer a ridiculous amount of SEO plugins - or modules to choose from.
 Among these are wildly-popular plugin options such as Yoast SEO, Jetpack, and Akismet, and equally-essential modules such Chaos Tools, Entity API, and Webform.